 Type the names of the individual cells you want to multiply inside the opening parenthesis and use commas to separate them

 3. To multiply a series of cells, enter a colon between two cell names to indicate that all cells within that range should be multiplied.
 For example, “=PRODUCT(A2:A5)” indicates that cells A2, A3, A4, and A5 should be multiplied.

 To multiply a series of cells, type the name of the first and last cell of the series separated by a colon

 4. If you wish to add a number to the equation, simply type a comma and then that number.

 To add a single number to a range or list of individual cells, enter a comma followed by that number and a closing parenthesis

 5. Once you finish entering the contents of your formula, place a closing parenthesis at the end and press the “Enter” button on your keyboard.
 The equation answer will appear in the cell.

 In Excel, a constant is a set number that keeps its value throughout your sheet.
 You use a constant to create a formula that can be applied to multiple cells.

-Users can multiply a set of numbers/cells by the same single number/cell without having to create multiple formulas.
+Users can multiply a set of numbers/cells by the same single number/cell without creating multiple formulas.
 Here’s how:

 1. Open Microsoft Excel.
 In an empty cell at the top of a column, type the number by which you want to multiply a series of numbers/set of cells.
 This is your constant number.